Stein's Lemma for the Reparameterization Trick with Exponential Family Mixtures: Introduction

-In this work, we generalize Stein's lemma to Gaussian variance-mean mixtures with arbitrary covariance structure and exponentially family mixtures while keeping assumptions week and proofs simple.
-Moreover, we present a second-order identity for the covariance estimation of the Gaussian mixtures.
-Our theory also shows a direct connection between Stein's lemma and the reparameterizable gradient estimation.
-Furthermore, we show that we can obtain the implicit reparameterization trick via Stein's lemma under weaker assumptions than \citet{salimans2013fixed,figurnov2018implicit}.
-Last but not least, we give examples of gradient identities derived from our theory such as multivariate Student's t distribution, multivariate skew Gaussian, multivariate exponentially modified Gaussian and multivariate normal inverse Gaussian.
-We find out that these identities are useful in variational inference with Gaussian variance-mean mixture approximations as shown in \citet{lin2019fast}.
+In this work, we generalize Stein's lemma to Gaussian variance-mean mixture with arbitrary covariance structure and exponential family mixtures while keeping assumptions weak and proofs simple.
+Our theory also directly connects Stein's lemma and the reparameterizable gradient estimation.
+Moreover, we present a second-order identity for the covariance estimation of the mixture.
+Last but not least, we show that we can obtain the implicit reparameterization trick via Stein's lemma under weaker assumptions than \citet{salimans2013fixed,figurnov2018implicit}.
+Last but not least, we give examples of gradient identities derived from our theory, such as multivariate Student's t distribution, multivariate skew Gaussian, multivariate exponentially modified Gaussian, and multivariate normal inverse Gaussian.
+We find out that these identities are useful in variational inference with Gaussian variance-mean mixture approximations, as shown in \citet{lin2019fast}.